microsoft/rushstack/webpack/localization-plugin/README.md

       directly references no localized resources, and dynamically imports an async chunk with localized data
     - [`indexD.ts`](https://github.com/microsoft/rushstack/tree/master/build-tests/localization-plugin-test-03/src/indexD.ts)
       directly references no localized resources, and dynamically imports an async chunk without localized data
-  - The webpack config contains Spanish translations for all of the English strings in the resource files
+  - The webpack config contains or references Spanish translations for some of the English strings in the resource files
   - The output contains English, Spanish, "passthrough," and two pseudo-localized variants of files that contain localized data, and a non-localized variant of the files that do not contain localized data